click play button... "The Sound of Silence"

 Mad World . . .
 The 42nd Street–Bryant Park/Fifth Avenue station-

-A prayer for stillness in a world that no longer knows how to stop.
+This is a silent plea for stillness—a prayer for space to breathe in a world that has forgotten how to stop.

 "Ballerina Busker"